Werka481/currency-converter-react/README.md

 ## Demo
 https://werka481.github.io/currency-converter-react/
 ## Description
-The currency-converter exchange PLN into euro, dollar or british pound.
+The currency-converter exchange PLN into different currencies.
 There are two buttons in the project.
 The first is responsible for recalculation and the second is for resetting the form.
 I invite you to watch the instructions.

 ![instruction](public/converterapi.gif)